Chemotherapy and Mesothelioma

 Are You Eligible for HIPEC Chemotherapy?

-A few factors can eliminate a patient of their eligibility to undergo HIPEC chemotherapy for their peritoneal mesothelioma.
-Ultimately, your doctor will determine if this treatment is the best course of action for fighting the disease, based on a few things.
-Factors that will disqualify a patient from the procedure are:
+Ultimately, your doctor will determine if this treatment is the best course of action.
+Factors that disqualify a patient include:

 - Having a serious chronic illness